Ultrasound in the ICU: Applications and Case Studies

 • Case-Based Learning: Reviewing and discussing a variety of clinical cases helps trainees to apply their knowledge to real-world scenarios and to learn from the experiences of others.

-See also Comprehensive Review of Ultrasound in Endocrinology: Thyroid to Adrenal
+See also The Integration of Ultrasound in Anesthesiology

 Certification Programs and Ongoing Education